 - ਇਉ ਕਹੈ ਨਾਨਕੁ ਮਨ ਤੂੰ ਜੋਤਿ ਸਰੂਪੁ ਹੈ ਅਪਣਾ ਮੂਲੁ ਪਛਾਣੁ ॥੫॥: Iou kahe… (sggs 441).

 But, what is mind?
-In deluded (agitated, restless) state, when the mind is veiled by doubt (Bharam), ignorance, etc., the same consciousness views diversity and identifies as such, it’s known as the mind.
+In deluded (agitated, restless) state, when the mind is veiled by doubt (Bharam), ignorance, two-ness, etc., the same consciousness views diversity and identifies as such, it’s known as the mind.
 In nutshell, the mind is just thoughts-stuff (Phurne-ਫੁਰਨੇ).
 In other words, Karma is no other then one’s Soch (thinking).

 When the mind is firmly established in the conviction of a certain perception it is known as intellect (Budhi).

 - ਮਨ ਕਾ ਕਹਿਆ ਮਨਸਾ ਕਰੈ ॥: Budhi follows the order of the mind (sggs 832).